CU-ESIIL/Summit_group_2026_14/docs/index.md

     - If you turn off 'Instructions' then you will only see the page content for public display.

-# Team 14 Home: AI-enhanced Physics Models
+# Team 14 Home: AI-Physics Hybrid Modeling

 !!! note "Day 1 directions"
     Change the title to the name of your project.